 The tonearm is adjustable for the vertical tracking angle as well as the azimuth.

-A Special version of the 9" arm tube called PRECISION is supplied with a wide cartridge mounting platform having the underside precision ground for perfect contact with especially wide cartridges.
+A special version of the 9" armtube called PRECISION 9" is supplied with a wide cartridge mounting platform having the underside precision ground for perfect contact with especially wide cartridges.

 Also 12" armtubes are available.
-They are available only with the narrow headshell such as the one on the narrow 9" armtubes.
-PRECISION armtubes and 12" armtubes are available only with red and blue color codes.
+They are available only with the narrow headshell such as the one on the NARROW 9" armtubes.
+PRECISION 9" armtubes and 12" armtubes are available only with red and blue color codes.